DaBluePiano/sidneys-notes/content/02 School/Year 9/Year 9 Science/Yearly Science Test/Chemical Reactions 1.md

 creation_date: Monday, February 3rd 2025, 12:59:31 pm
 last_edit_date: Sunday, February 23rd 2025, 7:24:35 pm
 ---
-# Chemical Reactions 1 Exam Notes
+> [!tip] Exam Tips from sidney
+> - It goes without saying that you should not be memorising the periodic table its given to you
+> not much other than that 🤣

-## 1. Atomic Structure
+# 1. Atomic Structure

 - **Subatomic Particles**:
     - **Proton**: Positively charged (+1), located in the nucleus, determines the atomic number and element identity.